Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 }
 ```

 Users are authenticated through the login endpoint in order to generate a signed JSON Web Token.
-JWT tokens will be passed to endpoint invocations as bearer tokens in authorization headers ( `Authorization: Bearer AbCdEf123456` ).
+JWT tokens will be passed to endpoint invocations as bearer tokens in authorization headers.

 ### 3. Run